tesla809/Linnia-Dapp-Tutorial/README.md

 To install NodeJs, go to [Nodejs.org](https://nodejs.org/en/) and follow the installation instructions for your operating system.

-Once you have installed nodeJS, open your terminal and check if you have node installed.
+To check if installed nodeJS and npm are installed properly, open your terminal and run the following commands.

 Run the command: